-According to Kyle Miller and Sian Gordon, founders of the dreamy Los Angeles-based yoga studio, Love Yoga, the ancient practice is a great way to help boost your immunity—and research shows that its ability to reduce stress does your body, specifically your endocrine system, a lot of good when it comes to helping it fight colds and flus.
+According to Kyle Miller and Sian Gordon, founders of the dreamy Los Angeles-based yoga studio, Love Yoga, the exercise modality is a helpful strategy for boosting your immunity.
+Research backs up the claim, too, with evidence that yoga practice can help reduce stress, specifically on your endocrine system, which can do a lot of good when it comes to helping fighting colds and flus.
 "Yoga postures allow you to stimulate organs and up their function," Miller says.
 In particular, the digestive system, as well as the respiratory system, are two key areas of the body you can focus on in your yoga practice to help improve immunity.

 "This technique is designed to stimulate the thymus gland, located behind your sternum and in-between your lungs, which happens to be a major player in the function of your immune system," explains Miller.
 (It's an integral part of your lymphatic system, FYI.)
 To activate yours, extend your arms out and, with every exhale, tap the center of your chest.
 The breath is forceful exhalations through the nose.
 Start with 20 and build towards 100 pumping breaths.

 2. Open and close the windows